oracle-devrel/devo.tutorials/deploy-apache-superset-with-mds-on-oci.md

 {% img aligncenter assets/mds_superset/13.webp %}

-Tadaaaam !
+Congratulations!
 Apache Superset is available and working on OCI with MySQL Database Service.

-If you want to connect to another MDS instance that you would use as data source for some visualization graphs, you need to be able to reach it (usually on the same VCN’s subnet or having routing between different VCN’s) and you must use the following syntax as the MySQL Connector installed is mysql-connector-python:
+If you want to connect to another MDS instance that you would use as a data source for some visualization graphs, you will need to be able to reach it (usually on the same VCN’s subnet or having routing between different VCN’s) and you must use the following syntax, as the MySQL Connector installed is mysql-connector-python:

 ```
 mysql+mysqlconnector://<login>:<password>@<mds IP>:3306/<schema_name>